San Cristoforo, Terni

 San Cristoforo is a 12th-century Roman Catholic church in Terni, region of Umbria, in Italy.
 Francis of Assisi is putatively said to have preached from atop a stone at the right flank of the church, now housing a bronze sculpture of the saint.
+It is in the Diocese of Terni-Narni-Amelia.

 History

 The small simple church is made from stone bricks, likely spolia, and has a single nave with fragments remaining of 14th and 15th century frescoes.
 There is also a triptych with St Christopher, while a 17th-century canvas depicting the church's patron in housed in the adjacent modern church building.